D. J. Hayden: Professional career

+Pre-draft

-Coming out of Houston, Hayden was a projected first or second round pick by the majority of NFL draft experts and analysts.
-He received an invitation to the NFL Combine, but was unable to perform any physical drills due to recovering from his surgery.
+Coming out of Houston, Hayden was a projected first or second-round pick by the majority of NFL draft experts and analysts.
+He received an invitation to the NFL Combine, but was unable to perform any physical drills because he was recovering from his surgery.
 On March 18, 2013, he participated at Houston's Pro Day and completed the majority of drills, missing the bench, short shuttle, and three-cone drill after injuring a hamstring on his second attempt at the 40-yard dash.
-Hayden was ranked as the top cornerback prospect in the draft by NFL analyst Mike Mayock, ranked the seventh cornerback in the draft by NFL analyst John Norris, and the fourth best cornerback by NFLDraftScout.com.
+Hayden was ranked as the top cornerback prospect in the draft by NFL analyst Mike Mayock, ranked the seventh cornerback in the draft by NFL analyst John Norris, and the fourth-best cornerback by NFLDraftScout.com.